 In addition to the above you can often get custom made eartips for many models of high-end earphones, this is something to consider if you wish to have the best comfort and isolation for a pair of earphones you plan to be using for a long time.
 Doing this means that selling the earphones in the future will be easier than if you decided to go full-custom.

-Here at HiFiHeadphones we test and demo a lot of earphones, and each member of staff has their go-to eartips along with a healthy collection of random ones they have acquired over time.
-Some earphones work best with silicone tips, others with foam, but what we do know is that spending some time to find the best tips for your ears definitely helps you enjoy your music to the fullest by providing the most comfortable and secure fit along with optimal sound.
+Here at HiFiHeadphones we test and demo a lot of earphones and each member of staff has their go-to eartips.
+As well as a healthy collection of random ones they have acquired over time it should be added.
+Some earphones work best with silicone tips, others with foam.
+But what we do know is that spending some time to find the best tips for your ears definitely helps you to enjoy your music to the fullest.
+By providing the most comfortable and secure fit for yourself you also get that optimal sound.